-Online (with an on-campus intensive at the Melbourne Campus)
+$\bigcirc$ Online (with an on-campus intensive at the Melbourne Campus) $\bigcirc$ 1 yr PT

 The Graduate Certificate in Exercise and Cancer aims to address key theoretical concepts of exercise and physical activity and how these can be applied in clinical settings among cancer patients and survivors.
-The application of exercise prescription to the management and treatment of cancer is examined in a range of contexts.
-An evidence-based approach to data interpretation and communication is emphasised for effective practice.
+The application of exercise prescription to the management and treatment of cancer is examined in a range of contexts, with an evidence-based approach to data interpretation and communication emphasised for effective practice.

 The course provides industry-relevant, research-led teaching of knowledge and skills that are immediately applicable to relevant contexts.
-The contemporary curriculum will address the ever-changing problems in the industry and enable you to drive creative solutions that provide leadership in the area of exercise therapy for cancer.
+The contemporary curriculum will address the everchanging problems in the industry and enable you to drive creative solutions that provide leadership in the area of exercise therapy for cancer.